bgenev/impulse-xdr/README.md

 # Lean SIEM for Linux

-Impulse provides advanced host & network intrusion detection via self-hosted security events manager and fleet of native sensors that monitor and interact with your hosts.
+Impulse provides advanced host & network intrusion detection via self-hosted security events manager and fleet of native sensors that monitor and interact with hosts to protect them.

 Whether your goal is to secure a single VPS server or large cloud network, Impulse will help you get there.
 Set up deep visibility and protection for your VPS / VPC / VMs / Droplets or Desktop in two steps: